 However, in the consultation stage following Draft Assessment, a number of submitters raised matters pertinent to the drafting which warranted consideration being given, in some instances, to revised drafting options.
 Within FSANZ, further items which warranted Omnibus amendment were also identified.
-As a result, further amendments have been made, and in accordance with the usual practices of FSANZ, it was resolved to treat this Final Assessment Report as a Preliminary only, and go out for a further round of public comment.
+As a result, further amendments were made, and in accordance with the usual practices of FSANZ, a Preliminary Draft Assessment Report was prepared and a further round of public comment was sought.
+Where appropriate, these comments have been considered in this Final Assessment Report and revised drafting.

 The proposed amendments in this Proposal have been discussed internally within FSANZ by relevant scientific and legal staff to ensure they are accurate and consistent with the Code.
-FSANZ now invites written submissions for the purpose of the Preliminary Final Assessment under s.17(3)(c) of the FSANZ Act and will have regard to any submissions received.